churchmanlab/genewalk/README.md

 expressed genes from a sequencing experiment that compares an experimental versus control condition.
 GeneWalk supports gene list files containing HGNC human gene symbols, HGNC IDs, human Ensembl gene IDs, MGI mouse gene IDs, RGD rat gene IDs, or human or mouse entrez IDs.
+GeneWalk internally maps these IDs to human genes.

+For organisms other than human, mouse or rat, there are two options.
+The first is to map the genes to human orthologs yourself and then input the human ortholog list as described above.
+Use this strategy if you consider the organism sufficiently related to human.
+The second option is to provide an input gene file with custom gene IDs.
+These are not mapped to human genes.
+Use custom gene IDs for more divergent organisms, such as drosophila, worm, yeast, plants or bacteria.
-In case these ID types are used, GeneWalk internally maps the IDs to human genes.
-GeneWalk also allows using a custom gene ID type in the input gene file, in which case, the gene IDs are not attempted to be mapped to human genes.
-However, in this case the user must also supply a gene network with GO annotations as input.
+In this case the user must also provide a custom gene network with GO annotations as input.
+See section Custom input networks for more details.

 Each line in the gene input file contains a gene identifier of one of the above types.